 (e) The legal signatures of all appellants and their official mailing addresses.

 2. Hearing; notice.
-Upon the filing of an appeal, the special magistrate or code enforcement board shall as soon as practicable fix a date, time and location for the hearing of the appeal in accordance with article 13 of these Land Development Regulations.
+Upon the filing of an appeal, the special magistrate shall as soon as practicable fix a date, time and location for the hearing of the appeal in accordance with article 13 of these Land Development Regulations.
 Written notice of the time and location of the hearing shall be mailed to each appellant at the address on the appeal by certified mail, return receipt requested.

 3. Failure to appear.
 Failure of any person to appear at the hearing set forth in accordance with the provisions of this article shall constitute a waiver of his or her right to an appeal on the notice.